cordova-ccafix/cordova-plugin-client-certificate-support/README.md

 Specific for Android:

-- Android platform implementation was replaced with an implementation based on, [`johannes-staehlin/cordova-client-cert-authentication`](https://github.com/johannes-staehlin/cordova-client-cert-authentication), which is not expected to work with the JavaScript API at all.
+- Android platform implementation was replaced with an implementation based on [`johannes-staehlin/cordova-client-cert-authentication`](https://github.com/johannes-staehlin/cordova-client-cert-authentication), which is not supported by the JavaScript API at all.

 ## Usage